-Loire Valley towns are full of history and character and as you wander through meandering cobbled streets, marvel at the extravagant design of royal residences, or take a bite of local cheese, you’ll be beguiled by the treasures of past and present.
+Loire Valley towns are full of history and character and as you wander through meandering cobbled streets, marvel at the extravagant design of royal residences; you’ll be beguiled by the treasures of past and present.

 Things to do when you’re camping in the Loire Valley

 Futuroscope is a futuristic theme park where the interactive rides use simulators, 3D glasses and sensor bracelets to create amazing experiences and imaginative journeys.
 Water games and outdoor fun complete this family-friendly day out.
 As night falls, marvel at the spectacular light and water performance set around the lake.